Labels#

 Manually creating a label is mandatory for any non-string data types.
 For some more advanced settings you should also create the labels up front.

 Within a squirro project, labels can be created and configured from the Labels Page of the project.
-To get to the labels page, click on “Data” in the top bar, then select “Labels” in the column at the left.
+To get to the labels page, go to the Setup space, click on Data in the top bar, then select Labels in the column at the left.

 Deleting Labels#